jhudson8/smocks/README.md

 With smocks you can define

 * the route (with dynamic tokens) and method to handle
-* multiple route handlers for each route (selectable through an admin console)
+* multiple route handlers (variants) for each route (selectable through an admin console)
 * dynamic configuration values defined for routes and variants (accessable through an admin console)
 * chaninable interface to streamline route definitions